weijia-ren/R-basic/README.md

 ### Basic work flow:
 #### import -> tidy -> (transform/visualise/model) -> communicate

+This repository contains the following sample codes.
+The purpose of the sample codes was to aide coding efficiency and accuracy, as well as serve the purpose of self referencing.

 * working directory
 * install library
 * import/export